perguto/Country-Flag-Emojis-for-Windows/readme.md

 ## Troubleshooting

-In case you still see the old Emoji's after a restart, you can try clearing the font cache.
+In case you still see the old emojis after a restart, you can try clearing the font cache.
 That is, open powershell as administrator:

 ![](./screenshots/pwsh_as_admin.png)